BerriAI/litellm/docs/my-website/docs/simple_proxy.md

 On a successfull deploy your Cloud Run Shell will have this output
 <Image img={require('../img/cloud_run0.png')} />

-### Testing your deployed proxy
+### Testing your deployed server
 **Assuming the required keys are set as Environment Variables**

-https://litellm-7yjrj3ha2q-uc.a.run.app is our example proxy, substitute it with your deployed cloud run app
+https://litellm-7yjrj3ha2q-uc.a.run.app is our example server, substitute it with your deployed cloud run app

 <Tabs>
 <TabItem value="openai" label="OpenAI">